Tips on Roofing in Tuskegee, AL

 - Water stains or discoloration on the underside of the roof deck in the attic may indicate roof leaks or ice damming

-Contacting a Tuskegee roofer quickly after noticing any of these problems increases the likelihood that you can get by with only a roof repair.
+Contacting a qualified roofer quickly after noticing any of these problems will increase the likelihood that you can get by with only a roof repair.

 Why is ventilation so important to a roof system?